Zoidmania/pyllock/readme.md

 ### Parallel Execution

 Pyllock's recipes are intended to be run _serially_.
-Parallel execution is disabled.
+Parallel `make` execution is disabled.

 ### Optional Environment Variables